You searched for: “metal

 This entry is located in the following unit: Metallurgy Topics or Metal Technology + (page 1)

-A device that can store hydrogen by means of a metal carrier; considered a relatively safe and compact method of hydrogen storage.
+A device that can store hydrogen by means of a metal carrier: The metal hydride storage is considered a relatively safe and compact method of hydrogen storage.

-The hydrogen can either be stored in the cavities of a grid of metal; such as, magnesium or titanium, or it can enter into an ionic bond with the metal.
+The hydrogen can either be retained in the cavities of a grid of metal, such as magnesium or titanium, or it can enter into an ionic bond with the metal.

 This entry is located in the following unit: Metallurgy Topics or Metal Technology + (page 1)

-A process of producing materials for semiconductors, including photovoltaic material, in which a surface layer is produced by the deposition on a substrate of a volatile organo-metallic compound; such as, methyl, which is transported to the surface through the gas phase at elevated temperatures.
+A process of producing materials for semiconductors: Metal-organic chemical vapor depositions includ photovoltaic material, in which a surface layer is produced by the deposition on a substrate of a volatile organo-metallic compound; such as, methyl, which is transported to the surface through the gas phase at elevated temperatures.

 This entry is located in the following unit: Metallurgy Topics or Metal Technology + (page 2)